 Prompt before AutoArchive runs – Do you want this tool to run on its’ own?
 Or do you want to confirm that it is OK for it to run?

 Step 6: Click the OK button at the bottom of the window.

 Is the fact that Outlook 2003 is running slowly due more to an old computer than an old program?
 Now is a great time to upgrade to a new laptop.
 There are many affordable options on the market that will be a significant upgrade to an older machine.
-One laptop that we like a lot is the Dell Inspiron i15R-1632sLV.
-Read our review of this laptop to see why it might be a good choice for you.
+You can view Amazon’s most popular laptops here.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.